apedrocsantos/born2beroot/Readme.md

   Allows the user to run an OS in an app window on the computer that behaves like a separate computer.
 Can have different OSs running, be used to run software the main OS can’t and try apps in a safe sandboxed environment.
 Has virtual hardware devices.
 The OS actually running on the computer is called the host and the OSs running inside VMs are guests.

 ### Grub
 Boot loader.
 Loads when you first boot up your computer.
-It normally just boots the Linux kernel, which loads the rest of theOS, but it also provides a menu with options of its own.
+It normally just boots the Linux kernel, which loads the rest of the OS, but it also provides a menu with options of its own.

 ### Kernel
 core functionality of the OS (memory management, multitasking, dealing with I/O).